Pinterest Pixel

 Similarly, when working in teams, these changes occur on my colleague’s devices as well, ensuring we’re all current with the latest updates and completions.
 By syncing data across our many devices and users, OneNote keeps us all on the same page—literally—and helps eliminate redundancies and confusion.

-• Create a Table of Contents: A dedicated page with hyperlinks to key sections and pages acts as a master index for quick access.
+• Create a table of contents with links to key sections and pages for quick access.

-How Can I Quickly Add New Tasks to My Onenote To-Do List?
+How to Quickly Add New Tasks to My Onenote To-Do List?

-To quickly add new tasks to my OneNote to-do list, I use keyboard shortcuts: Ctrl+1 (Cmd+1 on Mac).
-This instantly creates a new to-do tag where I can type the task.
-This streamlined process keeps my momentum going and makes it less likely for tasks to slip through.
+To quickly add new tasks to my OneNote to-do list, use keyboard shortcuts.
+Press Ctrl+1 to create a new to-do tag where I can type the task.

-Yes, you can add tasks to Microsoft Planner from OneNote by using Power Automate to create a flow that converts OneNote checklists into Planner tasks.
-This integration helps synchronize to-dos across both applications.
+You can add tasks to Microsoft Planner from OneNote by using Power Automate.
+It can create a flow that converts the checklists into Planner tasks.

 If you like this Excel tip, please share it